christophM/interpretable-ml-book/manuscript/07-future.Rmd

 Think of all the sensory data about our environment, our human behavior, industrial production processes and so on.
 The drivers of the digitization of everything are: Cheap computers/sensors/storage, scaling effects (winner takes it all), new business models, modular value chains, cost pressure and much more.
 1. **Automation: When a task can be automated and the cost of automation is lower than the cost of performing the task over time, the task will be automated.**
-Even before the introduction of the computer we had a certain degree of automation:
+Even before the introduction of the computer we had a certain degree of automation.
 For example, the weaving machine automated weaving or the steam machine automated horsepower.
 But computers and digitization take automation to the next level.
 Simply the fact that you can program for-loops, write Excel macros, automate e-mail responses, and so on, show how much an individual can automate.